We found the 24 best Medicare Part D Plans in Montana. Sign-up for 2024 Medicare Part D plan notification HERE.

 Montana Medicare Part D Plans Have Four Phases

 Montana Medicare prescription drug plans help beneficiaries pay for their prescription medications.
 If you are new to Medicare, some of the Part D plan concepts may be foreign to you.
 So we'll start with an overview of the four cost-sharing phases.

 The Deductible Phase

-The deductible is the amount that you pay before your Medicare Part D plan begins paying its share of the costs.
-So, if you enroll in a 2022 prescription drug plan with a $480 deductible, you'll spend $480 out-of-pocket before cost-sharing coverage begins.
-Most Medicare Part D plans have a deductible, but some Medicare Part D plans exclude Tier 1 drugs from the deductible, giving immediate coverage on most generic medications.
+Prior to a plan paying any of your prescription costs, you are required to pay the annual deductible.
+So, if you enroll in a 2023 plan with a $400 deductible, you'll spend $400 out-of-pocket before coverage begins.
+Most Medicare Part D plans have a deductible, but some plans exclude Tier 1 (generics), offering immediate coverage on low-cost medications.

-The Third Phase is a Coverage Gap
+Phase 3 is the Coverage Gap

-After your 2022 gross drug costs have reached $4,330, you will enter the A period of time in which you pay higher cost-sharing for prescription drugs until you spend enough to qualify for catastrophic coverage. phase.
+After your gross drug costs have reached $4,660, you will enter the Coverage Gap phase.
 This is where you will pay 25% of your medication's retail cost.
-While the price of A generic drug is a prescription medication that has the same active ingredient formula as a brand-name drug.
-Generic drugs usually cost less than brand-name drugs. might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
-This will continue until you reach $7,050 in True Out Of Pocket Costs (TrOOP).
+While the price of generic drugs might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
+This will continue until you reach $7,400 in True Out Of Pocket Costs (TrOOP).

 Some plans offer additional gap coverage, so look for it on the plan information pages.

-Phase 4 is Catastrophic Coverage
+The Fourth Phase is Catastrophic Coverage

 The out-of-pocket costs that help you get catastrophic coverage include: